leo-lungu/NFCare-Final-Year-Project/readme.md

 # NFCare

-This Android application was developed for the 2024-25 Final Year Project, with the scope of improving the healthcare industry through improving patient identification and medication errors.
-The application allows tracking of patients and medication.
+This Android application was developed for the 2024-25 Final Year Project to mitigate patient identification and medication errors in the healthcare industry.
+The application tracks patients and medication.
 It integrates with **Firebase Firestore** to fetch medication and batch-specific information.

 ---